Frequently Asked Questions

 Question: How long does it take for my license to be issued after I depart the exam session?

 Answer: If you pass your exam, congratulations!
 We send the documentation to our coordinating VEC for processing immediately after the session ends.
-It is common for applicants to receive their licenses or upgrades by 5:15pm Eastern Time the following business day.
-Should there be a significant delay, we will typically email our applicants to inform them of such delay.
+The data is passed on to the FCC within an hour or two if you test with us during the week.
+This means you will receive your email to pay if a new license is being obtained, or your upgrade will post in the ULS within a few hours.
+If the FCC doesn't receive our session data in time, it will be processed the next business day.
+Should there be a significant delay beyong this, we will typically email our applicants to inform them of such delay.
 In situations like that, we are unable to speed up the process.

 Question: If I don't have a calculator and want to use one, may I use the one that is built in to my operating system?